-- 4.43 Organisations should adopt a risk-based approach when determining the amount of resources required to achieve the highest performance rating for each standard.
-Organisations vary in size and needs and a risk-based approach ensures that appropriate resources are mobilised to identify and address the counter fraud, bribery and corruption needs of the organisation. - 4.44 Organisations should analyse each standard, consider what action is required and employ appropriate resources to ensure that the standard is met.
-By applying this method, organisations should end up with a series of tasks that enable the development of a work plan. - 4.45 The process that organisations should adopt in identifying and mitigating risks is as follows:
+- 4.47 Organisations should adopt a risk-based approach when determining the amount of resources required to achieve the highest performance rating for each standard.
+Organisations vary in size and needs and a risk-based approach ensures that appropriate resources are mobilised to identify and address the counter fraud, bribery and corruption needs of the organisation. - 4.48 Organisations should conduct risk assessments in accordance with their organisational risk management policies to identify fraud risks locally.
+The organisation should ensure that fraud risks are recorded appropriately on organisational risk registers and should consider what action is required to mitigate those risks..
+Appropriate resources should be allocated to ensure that the standard is met and the risk mitigated.
+By applying this method, organisations should end up with a series of tasks that enable the development of a work plan. - 4.49 The process that organisations should adopt in identifying and mitigating risks is as follows: